Global Rigidity of Periodic Graphs under Fixed-lattice Representations: Necessary Conditions

 \(\hat{f}_{G-e,L}(p)\) is a regular value of \(\hat{f}_{G-e, L}\) by Lemma \ref{lem:regularvalue}.
 Hence its preimage is a 1-dimensional smooth manifold (see, e.g., \cite{milnor}).
-Since this manifold is bounded and closed, it is compact, and it consists of a disjoint union of cycles by the classification of 1-dimensional manifolds.
+Since this manifold is bounded (due to the ``pinning'' of some of the vertices) and closed, it is compact, and it consists of a disjoint union of cycles by the classification of 1-dimensional manifolds.
 Let \(\mathcal{O}\) be the component that contains $p$.